sweazysm/Final_Project/README.md

 ![DatabaseDiagram](https://user-images.githubusercontent.com/85706721/142742365-bc1d980b-64c3-4a52-8641-26d2d05d94ed.png)

 ### *Machine Learning*

 - Machine learning models are set up based on the combined datasets of co2 emissions and severe weather
 - Data sets were joined on the "Year" column
 - Machine learning algorithms to be tested are SKLearn's "Linear Regression" and imblearn.ensemble's "RandomForestClassifier"

+### Ensemble Learning

+Our project deals with predictive outcomes.
+Specifically, which machine learning algorithm has the best predictive outcome when compared to the actual data.
+We train an algorithm on a chunk of the data and then see how best it's predictions line up with the actual data set.
+From this, it is best advised to use Ensemble Learning (EL).
+EL deals with multiple algorithms in order to obtain the best predictions of a set(s) of data as opposed to using one ML algorithm alone.
+In the vein of EL we implimented ML algorithsm such as RandomBasicForestClassifier and AdaBoost in order to determine predictive performance.

 ### *Dashboard*